mongodb/docs-app-services/source/includes/trigger-project-expression.rst

 A :manual:`$project </reference/operator/aggregation/project>` expression
-document that {+service-short+} uses to filter the fields that appear in change event objects.
+document that App Services uses to filter the fields that appear in change event objects.

 .. tip:: Performance Optimization